-Each year, the AHRQ Director selects new members to replace those members who are completing their appointments.
+Each year, the Secretary of HHS selects new members to replace those members who are completing their appointments.
 Anyone can nominate a new Task Force member at any time on the Task Force Web site.

 The nomination process and required qualifications are described on the Task Force Web site.
-As of December 2013, the required minimum qualifications are as follows.
+As of December 2013. the required minimum qualifications are as follows.